hmlongco/Factory/README.md

 Unlike Resolver, Factory doesn't have an @InjectedObject property wrapper.
 There are [a few reasons for this](https://github.com/hmlongco/Factory/issues/15), but for now doing your own assignment to `StateObject` or `ObservedObject` is the preferred approach.

 That said, at this point in time I feel that we should probably avoid using Factory to create the view model in the first place.
-It's usually unneccesary, [you really can't use protocols with view models anyway](https://betterprogramming.pub/swiftui-view-models-are-not-protocols-8c415c0325b1), and for the most part Factory's really designed to provide the VM and other services with the dependencies that *they* need.
+It's usually unnecessary, [you really can't use protocols with view models anyway](https://betterprogramming.pub/swiftui-view-models-are-not-protocols-8c415c0325b1), and for the most part Factory's really designed to provide the VM and other services with the dependencies that *they* need.

 Especially since those services have no access to the environment.